PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 [Tooling](#tooling):

 - [ ] Utility Knife / Razor Blade
-- [ ] Multimeter
+- [ ] Multi-meter

 Bridge Cut: use a **razor blade or a utility knife** to unable conductivity between 2 of the 4 slots as shown in the following visual:

 ![Drivers_bridge_cut](images/Drivers_bridge_cut.PNG "Drivers_bridge_cut")

-Check if the two slots are correctly isolated from one another with a **multimeter** in conductivity mode.
+Check if the two slots are correctly isolated from one another with a **multi-meter** in conductivity mode.

 ![Drivers_bridge_cut_check](images/Drivers_bridge_cut_check.JPG "Drivers_bridge_cut_check")